slank/awsgi/README.rst

 A WSGI adapter for AWS API Gateway/Lambda Proxy Integration
 ===========================================================

-AWSGI allows you to use WSGI-compatible middleware and frameworks like Flask and Django with the AWS API Gateway/Lambda proxy integration.
+AWSGI allows you to use WSGI-compatible middleware and frameworks like Flask and Django with the `AWS API Gateway/Lambda proxy integration <https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html>`_.

 Example
 -------